-If you are interested in working for Latin Honors you need to select a departmental professor willing to sponsor your honors project.
+If you are interested in working for Latin Honors you need to select a professor in the anthropology department who is willing to sponsor your project and serve as your primary honors advisor for the duration of the project.
 This may be as early as the sophomore year, but ideally will be during the junior year.
 The first semester of the senior year is late to begin planning an honors thesis.

 You should fill out the accompanying Anthropology Honors Program registration form and return it to the Honors Coordinator.
-Specific questions about eligibility or requirements should be addressed to the department Honors Coordinator (Professor Robert Sussman, firstname.lastname@example.org, 102 McMillan Hall, 935-5264).
+Specific questions about eligibility or requirements should be addressed to the department Honors Coordinator (Professor Robert Sussman, email@example.com, 102 McMillan Hall, 935-5264) or to the teaching assistant assigned to the program for the year (Emma Rueter, firstname.lastname@example.org, 106 McMillan 935-4294).

 Once you and your sponsoring faculty advisor have agreed upon a thesis topic, you must inform the Departmental Honors Coordinator.
 Two courses, Anthropology 4951 and Anthropology 4961, are available to allow you to secure appropriate credit for the extra research involved in the honors thesis.

 The honors thesis is evaluated by a three-member examining committee whose members are selected by the sponsoring advisor in consultation with the student and the Honors Coordinator.
 This three-member committee decides on the quality, suggests revisions, and makes its recommendations to the College of Arts and Sciences by the end of March on the level of Honors to be awarded.
-The final copy, with all changes required by the committee, is due by the last day of classes.
+At least one member of the committee, other than the principal thesis advisor, must be an anthropology faculty member.
+The third member can be from another academic department.
+The final copy of the thesis, with all changes required by the committee, is due by the last day of classes.
 For students graduating in December, please see the Honors Coordinator for time schedule.

 Thesis Format and Length